Liberty Mills, Indiana: School house

 Liberty Mill's largest structure is the school house, built in 1903.
 Children were first taught in a log cabin by Harriet Tullis.
 In 1841, a school building was constructed, lasting until 1872.
 In 1872, on the northeast corner of Mill and Fourth Street, a two-story building was built to serve as a school and town hall.
 This building was dismantled in 1903 with a new building being built on the 1872 foundation.
-The school stopped operating in the 1950s and was refurbished by the owner, Jim Mazerik in 1989, he then rented it out until 2024 when it was then purchased by the Isenberg family.
+The school stopped operating at the end of the 1958–59 school year.
+In 1989 it was refurbished by then owner Jim Mazerik.
+Hhe then rented it out until 2024 when it was then purchased by the Isenberg family.
 It now currently being refurbished inside and outside.
+On January 17, 2026, a major fire occurred leaving the structure severely damaged.

 Nature preserves

 Although of small size, Liberty Mills is home to several nature preserves controlled by the Tippecanoe Audubon Society, the local chapter of the national Audubon Society, an Izaak Walton League club ground, and a public access site.